-Targeted education campaigns can be effective in raising awareness of road safety issues.
+Targeted education campaigns and/or enforcement can be effective in raising awareness of road safety issues along some corridors and/or at certain intersections.
 They can address multiple types of driver awareness, including speeding and distracted driving.

 Results may vary greatly depending on campaign type, scope, outreach levels, etc. It should be noted that outreach programs urging drivers not to speed are unlikely to affect overall vehicle speeds unless also paired with some enforcement or physical measures.
 A pace car travelling at a speed slower than the average speed and/or 85th percentile speed may also result in increased levels of road rage.